Cloves: 5 Major Side Effects + Dosage

 In the 17th century, the Dutch tried to contain the growth of cloves to increase their prices.
 However, the French smuggled some cloves and brought them to the rest of the world.

-Cloves are known for their numerous benefits.
+There are many cloves benefits that can help improve your overall health.
 They are used in many cuisines for their unique flavor and aroma.
 However, they also may increase the risk of bleeding by interacting with certain blood-thinning medications, like warfarin.
 They also may lower blood sugar way too much.
 Hence, caution is advised for individuals with diabetes.
 Cloves may also trigger localized irritation and respiratory allergies and may aggravate oral cavities too.
 Their oil may be toxic to a few sensitive individuals.
 If you have any underlying medical condition, consult your doctor before taking cloves.

 Frequently Asked Questions